mcw-rcc/mcw-rcc.github.io/docs/maintenance.md

 # Maintenance

 Research Computing uses scheduled maintenance windows to perform upgrades and general upkeep of all systems.

-!!! tip "Maintenance Schedule Change"
-    The maintenance schedule is changing from 3-hour monthly to 9-hour quarterly.
-The first quarterly maintenance window is September 16, 2025 8AM-5PM.
-The full 2026 maintenance schedule will be announced later this year.
-Please send any questions/concerns to {{ support_email }}.

-## 2025 Schedule

-- September 16, 2025 8AM-5PM
+While every effort will be made to adhere to the published schedule, dates and times may change.

 ## 2026 Schedule

-- TBD
+- January 13, 2026 8AM-5PM
+- April 14, 2026 8AM-5PM
+- July 14, 2026 8AM-5PM
+- October 13, 2026 8AM-5PM

 ## Job scheduling around maintenance